SamuelDi/WebsiteWorking/content/en/talks/OSM22/index.md

 Regional changes of sea level forced by changes in intensity and/or path of these two currents have been studied by many researchers, but always in an independent manner, i.e. with no comparison between the two regions.
 With my co-authors, we compared the relationship of the Gulf Stream and Kuroshio with coastal sea-level in their adjacent regions.
 We found both ressemblances and divergences.

-My talk at OSM22 presented these results, which have also been summarised in a scientific publication [(read more here)]({{< relref "/publication/journal-article" >}}).
+My talk at OSM22 presented these results, which have also been summarised in a scientific publication [(read more here)]({{< relref "/publication/journal-article/os-17-1449-2021" >}}).
 My talk was part of the session _"OC03, Towards understanding coastal sea-level variability and change"_.
 A recorded working version of my intervention can be read from the player below.

 Due to COVID19, OSM22 was fully remote, as many other conferences over the past two years.
 This brings a number of new challenges.
 Nonetheless, OSM22 sessions that focused on coastal sea-level variability and change were very interesting.
 I believe the discussions they featured allowed many of the researchers who took part, including me, to advance in their research.
-I thank the organisers who did a fantastic job: Dr. Soenke Dangendorf, Dr. Marta Marcos, Dr. Alejandra Rodriguez Enriquez et Dr. Christopher Piecuch.
+I thank the organisers who did a fantastic job: Dr. Soenke Dangendorf, Dr. Marta Marcos, Dr. Alejandra Rodriguez Enriquez and Dr. Christopher Piecuch.

 S.